Moses-Martins/RENDA-CAAS/README.md

 - Regardless of which endpoint is used, a new user is created in the central database and assigned a role for each product.

+### Login with Email/Password
+- If the user registers through any product endpoint, they are created in the database and assigned the `"User"` role for that product and `"Viewer"` for the others.
+On login, the user’s existing roles are used and a JWT is issued.

+### Login with Google
+- If the user is new, they are automatically created in the database and assigned the `"User"` role for all products (`Renda360`, `Scale`, and `Horizon`).
+- If the user already exists, their existing roles are used.

 ### Roles & Product Access
 - Role-based access control is enforced per product.
 Each user has a productRoles map, e.g.: